bluesky-social/atproto/packages/oauth/oauth-client-browser/README.md

 ### Watching for session invalidation

-The client will emit events whenever a session becomes unavailable, allowing to trigger global behaviors (e.g. show the login page).
+The client will emit events whenever a session becomes unavailable, allowing it to trigger global behaviors (e.g. show the login page).

 ```ts